-Meetings take place the second Wednesday of the month at 10:30 a.m. at St. John’s Episcopal Church (office entrance), 74 Pleasant Street, Arlington.
-Held September through May, meetings typically begin with a professional speaker, followed by a brief business meeting and a light lunch.
+Meetings take place the third Wednesday of the month at 10:30 a.m. at ST. JOHN’S CHURCH.
+Held September through May, meetings begin with a professional speaker, followed by a brief business meeting.

 Upcoming Programs & Events